mcsandeep/tyk-docs/tyk-docs/content/getting-started/configure-first-api.md

 <br>

 5. **Configure Settings**
 Configure your API settings:

+  - API Name: Should be the same as in Step 3.
+  - Expiration Date: Set an end date for this API, where access will expire after this date.
+This can be edited at any time.
+  - Gateway Status: Setting this to "Active" will publish your API and make it public.
+When in the "Disabled" state, your API will stay in a draft state until you are ready to publish it.
+  - Access: Your API can be set to either "internal" or "external", determining whether you want to keep your API accessible only through Tyk or to external services, respectively.

+{{< img src="/img/getting-started/apis-configure-settings-1.png" alt="Configure Settings" >}}

+Scrolling down, configure further settings for setting up securing your APIs.
+{{< note success >}}
+  **Note**

+  These are not necessary to add now but they are good to explore.
+  {{< /note >}}

   - API Rate Limiting: Set limits on the number of requests (e.g., 100 requests per minute) to control usage and prevent abuse.
   - Service Discovery: Enable dynamic backend discovery with tools like Consul or Kubernetes, ensuring traffic is directed to healthy instances.
   - Upstream Client Certificates: Use client certificates for secure backend connections via mutual TLS (mTLS), adding an extra layer of security.
   - Certificate Public Key Pinning: Pin specific public keys to validate certificate authenticity and prevent unauthorized access.

-  {{< img src="/img/getting-started/apis-configure-settings.png" alt="Configure Settings" >}}
+  {{< img src="/img/getting-started/apis-configure-settings-2.png" alt="Configure Settings cont" >}}

 <br>